-Demographic and Financial:Summarize the 1.
-Continual growth in enrollment overall demographic and financial trends and 2.
-Continual growth in programs such as EL, SWD, and 504 patterns observed by the team while 3.
-Continual growth in percentage of students who live in poverty completing this section of the report.
-What 4.
-Focus and growth in gifted identification that represents the diversity of the are the important trends and patterns that student population will support the identification of student, 5.
-Accessibility of data on subgroups teacher, and leader needs?
+Student Achievement:Summarize the student achievement trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?

-Student Achievement:Summarize the 1.
-While noticing some improvements in some areas of Georgia Milestones student achievement trends and patterns content areas, we are still performing below expectations in all areas when observed by the team while completing this compared with RESA district and state. section of the report.
-What are the 2.
-Math and ELA are priority areas of focus. important trends and patterns that will 3.
-ELA was a definite area of stagnant and minimal growth, specifically in the support the identification of student, area of writing. teacher, and leader needs?
-4. For groups of special education and EL, we are monitoring the performance of these students carefully as there has been some decline as well.
+- 1. While noticing some improvements in some areas of Georgia Milestones content areas, we are still performing below expectations in all areas when - compared with RESA district and state. - 2.
+Math and ELA are priority areas of focus. - 3.
+ELA was a definite area of stagnant and minimal growth, specifically in the area of writing. - 4.
+For groups of special education and EL, we are monitoring the performance of these students carefully as there has been some decline as well.